 In November 2001, the Company entered into a Loan and Share Pledge Agreement (the "Century Loan Agreement") with Dr. Charles Zhang, and Li Wei, another employee of the Company, for the purpose of funding an equity investment of \$4,595,000 by these two individuals in Beijing Century High-Tech Company Limited ("High Century"), a company incorporated in the PRC which engages in investment holding in the PRC on behalf of the Company.
 Pursuant to the Century Loan Agreement, the Company has extended total loans amounting to \$4,595,000 of which \$3,676,000 and \$919,000 were loaned to Charles Zhang and Li Wei, respectively.
+These loans are included in long term loans to related parties.

 In January 2002, the Company entered into a Loan and Share Pledge Agreement (the "Hengda Loan Agreement") with Li Wei for the purpose of funding an equity investment of \$242,000 by Li Wei in Beijing Hengda Yitong Internet Technology Development Co., Ltd. ("Hengda"), a company incorporated in the PRC which engages in Internet access services in the PRC on behalf of the Company.
 The \$242,000 investment represents a 20% interest in Hengda, with High Century holding the remaining 80% interest.
+These loans are included in long term loans to related parties.
+As of September 30, 2002, the Company had recorded a valuation allowance of \$2,000 against long-term loans to related parties for losses incurred by Hengda.
+During the three and nine months ended September 30,2002, the Company had no other transactions with Hengda.